webfactory/baton/README.md

 ### Import Projects

-Use the webhook route `/webhook` to import/update repositories on push events (tested with GitHub and Kiln).
+Use the webhook route `/webhook` to import/update repositories on GitHub push events.

 You can also import projects by repository URL through the Symfony Command `app:import-project` or the form at `/import-repositories`.